Lewis Koumas

-Lewis Terence Koumas (born 19 September 2005) is a professional footballer who plays as a forward or winger for club Birmingham City, on loan from club Liverpool, and the Wales national team.
+Lewis Terence Koumas (born 19 September 2005) is a professional footballer who plays as a forward or winger for club Liverpool, and the Wales national team.

 Club career

+Liverpool

 Koumas joined the Liverpool academy as an 11-year old in November 2016, having spent three years with the academy of Tranmere Rovers.
 He signed his first professional contract with Liverpool in January 2023.
 Koumas appeared in the senior squad for the first time on 14 December 2023, remaining an unused substitute in a 2–1 loss to Union Saint-Gilloise in the Europa League.
 He was later an unused substitute in the EFL Cup final on 25 February 2024, in which Liverpool beat Chelsea 1–0 after extra time at Wembley Stadium.
 Koumas made his first team debut for Liverpool in the FA Cup fifth round against Southampton on 28 February 2024, scoring his first senior goal for the club late in the first half in an eventual 3–0 win.

+On 23 August 2026, Koumas made his Premier League debut as a late substitute in a 2–2 away draw against Newcastle United on the opening day of the 2026–27 season.